chunliu/azure-redis-webform/README.md

 # azure-redis-webform
-A sample of using Azure Redis cache with ASP.NET web forms.
+This sample code demos how to use [RedisSessionStateProvider](https://github.com/Azure/aspnet-redis-providers) and StackExchange.Redis in an ASP.NET WebForm project.